 Common Sense Guidelines

-SVT’s Code of Conduct can be summed up with the following common-sense guidelines:
+SVT’s Code of Conduct can be summarized by the following common- sense guidelines:

-1. Bringing onto an SVT bus any package or other object which blocks an aisle or stairway or occupies a seat if to do so would, in the driver’s sole discretion, cause a danger to, or displace, riders or expected riders
+- Bringing onto an SVT bus any package or other object which blocks an aisle or stairway or occupies a seat if to do so would, in the driver’s sole discretion, cause a danger to, or displace, riders or expected riders.

-2. Allowing any animal to occupy a seat on transit property, to run at large without a leash, to unreasonably disturb others, or obstruct flow of passenger or bus traffic.
-An animal may occupy a rider’s lap while in a bus
+- Allowing any animal to occupy a seat on transit property, to run at large without a leash, to unreasonably disturb others, or obstruct flow of passenger or bus traffic.
+An animal may occupy a rider’s lap while in a bus.

-3. Allowing his or her animal to leave waste on the bus
+- Allowing his or her animal to leave waste on the bus.

-5. Riding bus for the purpose of sleeping rather than for their intended transportation-related purposes
+- Riding bus for the purpose of sleeping rather than for the intended transportation-related purposes.

-6. Extending an object or a portion of one’s body through the door or window of a bus while it is in motion
+- Extending an object or a portion of one’s body through the door or window of a bus while it is in motion.

-7. Hanging or swinging on bars or stanchions, with feet off the floor, inside a vehicle; hanging onto or otherwise attaching oneself at any time to the exterior of a bus
+- Hanging or swinging on bars or stanchions, with feet off the floor, inside a vehicle; hanging onto or otherwise attaching oneself at any time to the exterior of a bus.

 Misdemeanors can result in a citation and fine up to $1,000, and/or arrest and imprisonment in the county jail for not more than ninety (90) days.